MaryamShazz/Cybersecurity-AI-Portfolio/Huawei HCIA-Security V4.0/README.md

 # 🎓 Key Learning Outcomes

 * Built a solid understanding of enterprise network security architecture and layered defense.
-* Learned how Huawei firewalls are deployed and managed using both the command-line interface and Web UI.
+* Learned how Huawei firewalls are deployed and managed using both the command line interface and Web UI.
 * Understood how security policies, security zones, and stateful inspection work together to control network traffic.
 * Developed foundational knowledge of enterprise NAT technologies and their practical use cases.
 * Learned how VRRP, HRP, and VGMP provide firewall redundancy and high availability.
 * Studied IPS and antivirus technologies as part of enterprise threat prevention.
-* Gained an understanding of AAA-based authentication and user management.
+* Gained an understanding of AAA based authentication and user management.
 * Built a foundation in cryptography, PKI, and VPN technologies for secure communication.

 ---